 Think sharks, ninjas, radiation, explosions, superpowers, lasers, volcanos, and, of course, giant super-powered, radiated, ninja-fied robot dinosaurs.

 I am happy to report we will be using the fantastically engaging CC-licensed illustrations by the amazingly talented and most very famous artist thinker & giant super-powered robot dinosaur, FAKEGRIMLOCK!

 Today's students must be met on their own terms.
 Humankind is readying now for our next big venture to space.
-And The Astronaut Instruction Manual for Pre-Teens is the astronaut instruction manual that gets the job done!
+And The Astronaut Instruction Manual is the astronaut instruction manual that gets the job done!

 Young students today have an opportunity unlike any that has come before.
 As young students ourselves, most of us grown-ups never had teachers tell us of a space future where we could live, work, an play in space.

 It is time for that to change and to let kids know:

 tomorrow's jobs are in space and they can be astronauts.
 Or Humannaires!